 This graphic image is known to Japetus as 'The Cursor Of Perhaps'.
-This is a strange name that comes from its reoccurring appearance during the many pages of inspired and channeled writings and drawings given through conscious mental telepathy in the Japetus journals - 100 x 300 page exercise books.
-It represents the four elements all working together as a whole, held in orbit around the central seed of infinite spirit, actively being made manifest as it streams down into the world atmosphere.

-It represents the four quadrants, the four directions, north, south, east and west, the four spheres of experience, the four dimensions, all sourced from the inner world of being, with infinity at its core, radiating out into the world of being.

-The logo is also a 'rent in the fabric' of time/space - a portal torn open by the forces of creation to bring forth infinity into the realms of the four elemental dimensions.

-It is called a 'Cursor' because, like a computer cursor, it tends to appear as a precursor or icon 'doodle' that indicates the imminent presence of inspired writings, guidance or pictures by Japetus.
-The 'Perhaps' is representative of the infinite possibilities accessible to us when we open up to the multitude of ideas and elements available and ready to be synthesised into creative forms from higher realms.
-The 'perhaps' stems partly from a favourite phrase found in the writings of Alice A. Bailey when describing the process of invocation - 'acting as if' - which consciously taps into the intuitive inspiration constantly flowing from 'the heavens'.

-It also looks a little like something from early radio broadcasting...

-...and even a bit like an old fashioned, hand-made, lo-tech radio antenna... again invoking the concept of broadcasting/receiving/transmitting...

-Now | This graphic image is known to Japetus as 'The Cursor Of Perhaps'.
-This is a strange name that comes from its reoccurring appearance during the many pages of inspired and channeled writings and drawings given through conscious mental telepathy in the Japetus journals - 100 x 300 page exercise books.
+This is a strange name that comes from its reoccurring appearance within the many pages of inspired and channeled writings and drawings given through conscious mental telepathy in the Japetus journals - 100 x 300 page exercise books.
 It represents the four elements all working together as a whole, held in orbit around the central seed of infinite spirit, actively being made manifest as it streams down into the world atmosphere.

 It represents the four quadrants, the four directions, north, south, east and west, the four spheres of experience, the four dimensions, all sourced from the inner world of being, with infinity at its core, radiating out into the world of being.

 The logo is also a 'rent in the fabric' of time/space - a portal torn open by the forces of creation to bring forth infinity into the realms of the four elemental dimensions.

 It is called a 'Cursor' because, like a computer cursor, it tends to appear as a precursor or icon 'doodle' that indicates the imminent presence of inspired writings, guidance or pictures by Japetus.
 The 'Perhaps' is representative of the infinite possibilities accessible to us when we open up to the multitude of ideas and elements available and ready to be synthesised into creative forms from higher realms.
 The 'perhaps' stems partly from a favourite phrase found in the writings of Alice A. Bailey when describing the process of invocation - 'acting as if' - which consciously taps into the intuitive inspiration constantly flowing from 'the heavens'.

 It also looks a little like something from early radio broadcasting...

 ...and even a bit like an old fashioned, hand-made, lo-tech radio antenna... again invoking the concept of broadcasting/receiving/transmitting...